‘America, behold’ / A year of Bupkes / Return of the reading

 From the work of Kitty Ray Harper Fedorec:

-What if we’re not always our best?
-I mean – we’re not always at our best, are we?
-What if your best is not my best?
 If I take out of my zoetrope all the photos bar the one where all four hooves are off the ground, the horse can no longer run.

 From ‘Movement for Beginners’, by Greg Nissan: